 To create a contextual filter, select one of the elements above and set for equal to the "@_______" as seen above.

 Step 14 – Click the Save button.

 Recording with this Element Type

-When a user goes to record a TouchPoint against the response cross reference element in another TouchPoint, a drop-down allows the user to select a response from the filtered list, displaying the columns chosen by the administrator
+When a User goes to record a TouchPoint against the response cross reference element in another TouchPoint, a drop-down menu allows the User to select a response from the filtered list, displaying the columns chosen by the administrator.

 Contextual Cross References

-When recording a TouchPoint against a response cross reference element in another TouchPoint with a contextual filter, the drop-down only references the responses for the selected subject.
-In the screenshot below, Participant One's condition of ADHD is the only one available in the drop-down:
+When recording a TouchPoint against a response cross reference element in another TouchPoint with a contextual filter, the drop-down menu only references the responses for the selected subject.
+In the screenshot below, Participant One's condition of ADHD is the only one available in the drop-down menu:

-Meanwhile, Participant Two taking the same exact TouchPoint will only see their condition in the drop-down:
+Meanwhile, Participant Two taking the same exact TouchPoint will only see their condition in the drop-down menu:

 The same TouchPoint element yields different options based on the Participant whom the current response is being recorded for.